thundercore/developers-portal/docs/referral-contract.md

 ```

 Then, you can parse url to get referrer, like `https://thundercore.github.io/DoubleOrNothing?referrer=0x26b067f40696c97a058658949ec011ed6a84afe3`.
 Then, trigger smart contract by `contract.bet(address)` to bind uplines and `contract.bet()` for normal bet.
 The referral will pay directly when bet.

-For the detail, you can see the code [here](https://github.com/thundercore/DoubleOrNothing).
+For more detail, please check out the code [here](https://github.com/thundercore/DoubleOrNothing).